SCECcode/ucvm_docker/README.md

 Docker is an open-source platform to build, ship, and run applications, whether on laptops, data center virtual machines, or the cloud with OS-level virtualization.

-Please read the official <a href="http://docs.docker.com">Docker documentation</a> and specifically the <a href="https://docs.docker.com/engine/reference/commandline/images/">Docker images</a> to setup your docker installation and step through the quick start guide.
+Please read the official <a href="http://docs.docker.com">Docker documentation</a> and specifically the <a href="https://docs.docker.com/engine/reference/commandline/images/">Docker images</a> to setup your docker installation and step through the quickstart guide.

 ## miniucvm specification